BigIdeasForum/bigideasforum.github.io/_posts/2020/2020-05-14-do-you-trust.md

 ---
 layout: post
-title:  Do You Trust Your Computer
+title:  Do You Trust This Computer
 subtitle: How Worried Should We Be?
 date:   2020-05-14 18:30:00
 categories: MarkD